Grown Up Movie Star: Production

 The film was produced by St. John's based Pope Productions.
 Filming was conducted in Newfoundland at Flatrock and St. John's.
 The cast included every member of comedy team Dance Party of Newfoundland.

 The soundtrack was written by Elliott Brood.
 The province of Newfoundland provided over in funding support.
 Telefilm Canada provided another $440,000 in funding.
 The Harold Greenberg Fund and the Canadian Film or Video Tax Credit provided additional budgetary support.

-Presentations
+Release

 The film was shown at the Sundance Film Festival in January 2010 and at the festival it won the World Cinema Special Jury Prize for Acting.
 It was released to general audiences in Canada on 29 January 2010.